How to Seal Grout in a Shower

 Does sealing grout make it waterproof?

-This depends on the grout sealer you buy but yes; typically most grout sealers make grout waterproof.
+This depends on the grout sealer you buy but no; typically most grout sealers make grout water resistant – not waterproof.
 However, over time the initial coat of sealer applied becomes less effective and therefore will need occasional resealing to renew the waterproofing element.